Sea Gull D.

 |Notes on event|

-At 21.12 hours on 19 Aug, 1942, U-217 tried to stop the unescorted and unarmed Sea Gull D. (Master Reginald Cozier) with a shot across the bow about 150 miles northeast of Curaçao, but the round actually hit the top of the sail.
-Because the schooner tried to escape the U-boat then opened fire, hitting the stern with a second round which destroyed the wheel-house and killed the master and two passengers.
+At 21.12 hours on 19 Aug 1942, U-217 tried to stop the unescorted and unarmed Sea Gull D. (Master Reginald Cozier) with a shot across the bow about 150 miles northeast of Curaçao, but the round actually hit the top of the sail.
+Because the schooner tried to escape the U-boat then opened fire, hitting the stern with a second round which destroyed the wheel-house, killed two passengers and wounded the master.
 A third hit amidships caused a panic among the survivors who now tried to abandon ship in the four lifeboats, capsizing two of them on launch.
 The passengers aboard were natives of St. Vincent hired by Lago Oil & Transport Co Ltd to work on Aruba and their khaki overalls were apparently mistaken by the Germans as uniforms of soldiers.
 About 10 minutes after opening fire, U-217 was forced to cease the attack when an aircraft approached from the south, strafed the crash diving U-boat and dropped four depth charges at 21.30 hours.
 Soon thereafter two more aircraft arrived and one of them attacked the U-boat when she surfaced after about two hours, dropping three depth charges at 23.45 hours.
 U-217 was damaged in the air attacks and forced to retreat to the north to carry out repairs.

 |On board||We have details of 6 people who were on board.|